Crash victims’ families react to Dennis Drue’s release from prison

 CAPITAL REGION, N.Y.
-(News10)-The driver who killed two Shenendehowa teens and seriously injured their friends is once again a free man.
-After spending 9 and a half years in prison for the alcohol and drug fueled fatal crash, Dennis Drue was released from prison, six months shy of his November conditional release date.
+(NEWS10) — The driver who killed two Shenendehowa teens and seriously injured their friends is once again a free man.
+After spending 9.5 years in prison for the alcohol and drug fueled fatal crash, Dennis Drue was released from prison, six months shy of his November conditional release date.

-In 2012 motorist Dennis Drue killed high schoolers Deanna Rivers and Christopher Stewart and seriously injured their friends, Bailey Wind and Matt Hardy when his Volvo struck their vehicle on the Northway.
+In 2012, motorist Dennis Drue killed high schoolers Deanna Rivers and Christopher Stewart and seriously injured their friends, Bailey Wind and Matt Hardy, when his Volvo struck their vehicle on the Northway.
 In 2013, Drue was sentenced to 5-15 years in prison after admitting to being drunk and high at the time of the of the crash.
-The New York State Department of Corrections tells News10 Drue was released from Collins Correctional Facility in Collins, New York this morning and will be supervised by the department of parole in Albany County.
+The New York State Department of Corrections told NEWS10 Drue was released from Collins Correctional Facility in Collins, New York Thursday morning and will be supervised by the department of parole in Albany County.

+He was denied parole three times but was granted release under something called “Limited Credit Time Allowance.”
+According to NYS DOCS, it is based on programs that Drue completed as well as good behavior while incarcerated.

 Deanna’s parents, Brian and Debbie Rivers, shared this statement: “It is a sad day for our family as our fight for justice is forced to end with Dennis Drue’s early release from prison today.
 When another human kills your child and sibling you do not get over it.
 It will never be okay that he gets to live his life as he is the one to blame for Deanna not living hers.
 His one decision destroyed our family and a whole community.
 How dare he come back to the 518 raising everyone’s fears and anxieties.
 He stole the presence of Deanna from our family and for that we will never, ever forgive him.”